HiruNya/gobu/README.md

 implement it in the script.
 This is unfortunately probably the furthest away from being done.
 * Play Sound Effects and Character Monologues
 * Adding more Transitions like SlideFromLeft
-* Adding more Transitions to other events like Show, Hide and Kill (This one seems easy)
 * Adding Transitions to the Background.

 ## Contents: